Maj. Naomi Ballard assumes command of the 477th Maintenance Squadron

 |0

 This work, Maj.
-Naomi Ballard assumes command of the 477th Maintenance Squadron, by SSgt Melissa Estevez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Naomi Ballard assumes command of the 477th Maintenance Squadron [Image 4 of 4], by SSgt Melissa Estevez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT